Doubleview

 The level of cultural diversity witnessed in Doubleview was found to be above average when compared nationally for a number of language and cultural background related metrics

-Doubleview's cultural diversity was notable, with 15.8% speaking a language other than English at home and 31.1% born overseas.
-Christianity was the predominant religion in Doubleview, accounting for 43.9%.
-However, Judaism stood out as overrepresented at 0.2%, compared to Greater Perth's 1.4%.
+Doubleview's cultural diversity is notable, with 15.8% of its residents speaking a language other than English at home and 31.1% born overseas.
+Christianity is the predominant religion in Doubleview, making up 43.9% of the population.
+However, Judaism is overrepresented compared to Greater Perth, comprising 0.2% versus 0.3%.

 Frequently Asked Questions - Diversity